 The Space Stone is housed in a cube (based on the Cosmic Cube of comic books) known as the Tesseract.
 Loki stole the Tesseract from S.H.I.E.L.D. in Avengers, combining it with his staff (more on that later) in service of Thanos, before the nascent Avengers sealed the portal it created and stopped Thanos’ invading Chitauri horde.

 After Avengers, the Tesseract was housed in Odin’s treasure chamber on Asgard, where it remained until Thor: Ragnarok in which it was stolen by Loki before Asgard’s destruction.
 Loki is seen seemingly handing the Tesseract to an unseen figure in the Avengers: Infinity War trailer.
-Thanos is later seen adding it to his Infinity Gauntlet.
+Thanos is later seen smashing the Tesseract and adding the Space Stone to his Infinity Gauntlet.
 There's definitely some more context to be learned once the movie is out, but there's a clear line of where it goes.

 Remember that staff we were talking about?
 That staff, which Loki used to mind control his enemies in Avengers, secretly housed the Mind Stone – though that wasn’t revealed until Avengers: Age of Ultron.
 The staff is also known as the Sceptre.

 In Age of Ultron, the Mind Stone was shown as part of the source of Quicksilver and Scarlet Witch’s powers, given to them through Hydra experimentation.
 Ultron had different plans for the Mind Stone, however, building himself a Vibranium body he planned to power with the stone.